DominoKorean/Render-dragon-shader-list/installation/windows.md

 If the shader file includes additional resource pack files like `base.mcpack`, apply them together as well.

+## Vanilla2Deferred

+It is a program which unlocks the Raytracing Option in Video settings and replaces its function with Deferred Rendering.
+**NOTE:**
+- The program is now built into [BetterRenderDragon](https://github.com/ddf8196/BetterRenderDragon).
+- In 1.20.10+ versions, it does not unlock the Raytracing option.
+Instead, it automatically starts when you join a world.

 ## YSS Special Edition

 YSS Special Edition works only for versions 1.19.40 to 1.19.63.
 Follow the steps mentioned in the [Manual Installation](#manual-installation) for installing the desired version using Bedrock Launcher.
 After that, download [RTX2Deferred 1.2.0](https://github.com/ddf8196/BetterRenderDragon/releases/tag/v1.2.0) and run the bat file.